THE MESSAGE OF THE TWO WITNESSES

-To appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the Lord, that he might be glorified.
+To console those who mourn in Zion [the Church], to give them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they may be called trees of righteousness, the planting of the LORD, that He may be glorified.”
 (Isaiah 61:3)

-“To appoint unto them that mourn in Zion.”
+“To console those who mourn in Zion.”
 It is the children of Zion who are being addressed by the Lord in this passage from the sixty-first chapter of Isaiah.

 The deliverance is the children’s bread.
 It is for those of God’s people who are weeping and mourning because of the sin in the world and in the churches, who are bowed down with every kind of disease and affliction.